ZiadHamada/ZiadHamada/README.md

 ## 🚀 About Me
-I'm a Junior Machine Learning Engineer
+I'm a Junior Data Analyst